des4maisons/til/dog_training.md

     - Don't increase difficulty in more than 1 of the above at once.
     - The first couple "fluent" behaviours will be the hardest to achieve.
 The subsequent ones should be easier as your dog figures things out.
+    - Good rule of thumb: 85% success in at least 20 places in your home is a good start to fluency
 - When trying to get your dog from being distracted:
     - remember, many small distractions can really add up to distract your dog.
     - make the dog feel better about being in the presence of a distraction by